vhaghani26/rocketchip/README.md

 ### Repository Contents

-#### samples.yaml
+#### single_samples.yaml and paired_samples.yaml
-The `samples.yml` file will be used as a configuration file to pipe in the samples used in the analysis.
+The `[endedness]_samples.yml` files will be used as a configuration file to pipe in the samples used in the analysis.
+All single-end samples should go in single_samples.yaml and all paired-end samples should go in paired_samples.yaml.
+The use of these different configuration files implies that both single- and paired-end analyses can be run at the same time on a cluster.

 #### Snakefiles (single_end_snakefile and paired_end_snakefile)
 The Snakefiles contain the code required to execute the entire workflow.
 Here, I will go through the basics of Snakemake usage for this program.
 For additional information, see the [Snakemake documentation](https://snakemake.readthedocs.io/en/stable/tutorial/tutorial.html).
 For specifics regarding command-line interface, [this](https://snakemake.readthedocs.io/en/stable/executing/cli.html) may be helpful.